What is the discount for Secondary Water Resistance (SWR) on a Wind Mitigation Inspection Report (OIR-B1-1802)?

 The average discount for Secondary Water Resistance (SWR) is 8% of the windstorm part of your homeowner’s insurance premium; but it will vary, sometimes significantly, between insurers.
 Typically this would be a self-adhered and self-sealing modified bitumen roofing underlayment such as Grace Ice and Water Shield or Certainteed WinterGuard.
 A foam barrier applied to the underside of the roof sheathing is another option, but seldom used.

-The underlayment can be applied over the entire surface of the roof sheathing or only in strips at the plywood joints.
+The self-stick underlayment can be applied over the entire surface of the roof sheathing or only in strips at all the plywood joints.
 Secondary water resistance is not usually added in new residential construction and, since you probably paid extra for your roof to get it, you’ll know if your have it.

 Other average discounts that can be verified by a wind mitigation inspection include:

 68% - Homes built under the Florida Building Code (permit application after 3/1/2002) or the 1994 Miami-Dade Building Code.
 This large discount will exclude the possibility of some other discounts listed below because they are included in the FBC/MDBC requirements for hurricane resistance of new homes.